-The Special Fields Examination allows the student to demonstrate mastery of a major and a minor field.
-The major field is the one to which the dissertation will make an original contribution and in which (should the student intend to pursue an academic career) the student hopes to be hired.
+The Special Fields Examination allows the student to demonstrate mastery of the field to which the dissertation will make an original contribution and in which (should the student intend to pursue an academic career) the student hopes to be hired.
 The exam has three components: 1) a written examination focused on a reading list; this is a take-home exam, which the student has one week to complete, and in which the student selects three questions to answer from a list of nine; 2) a Position Paper (3,000 words maximum), which articulates the student's most recent thinking about the thesis topic and sets out the argument and stakes of the thesis in light of the preparation of the texts on the reading list; and 3) an oral examination, approximately two hours long, focused in part on the written examination, in part on the Position Paper, and in part on the Special Fields Reading List as a whole.

 The Special Fields Reading List, which forms the basis for the examination, is not a preliminary bibliography for the dissertation; instead, it should comprise between 80 and 100 titles, roughly two-thirds (55-65) of which are central and important texts within a major field and roughly one-third (25-35) of which are central and important texts within a minor field.
 The list is drawn up in close consultation with the supervisor and other members of the committee.
-It must be received by the Department in the form of a completed and signed Form B: Supervisory whole (written take-home answers, Position Paper, and oral component).
+It must be received by the Department in the form of a completed and signed Form B by October 1 of Year 2 (Year 3 for Direct Entry).
+At least three months must elapse between that date and the sitting of the exam.

+A single grade of Fail, Pass, or Distinction is awarded for the entire examination considered as a whole (written take-home answers, Position Paper, and oral component).
 In the event of a mark of Fail, a second attempt at the Special Fields Examination (in three parts, as before) is allowed.
 It must be made within four months or, if the summer intervenes, in the following September.